profectus200/inno-cart/README.md

  See the [open issues🐛](https://github.com/InnoSWP/InnoCart/issues) for a full list of proposed features (and known issues).

+## 🚩Quality atribute
+We selected three quality atributes:
+1. _Security_, as this app works with users private date
+2. _Usability_, as this app should be comfortable and pleasant to use
+3. _Portability_, as this app should be runned onboth IOS and Android

+## Development process
+At the FrontEnd development is used the Flutter.
+That helps to achieve the portability attribute, Flutter can be used on the IOS, Android and WEB.
+At the BackEnd development is used the Django and Djoser, that helps us to achieve the security attribute.

 ## 📜List of tools that is used
 1. `Dart Workflow` in order to analyze flutter part of our application
 2. `Django Workflow` in order to analyze backend part of our application
 3. `Super Linter` in order to catch additional improvements
 4. `SonarCloud` to test main aspects of the backend (actually works only from fork)

-## 🚩Quality atribute
-We selected three quality atributes:
-1. _Security_, as this app works with users private date
-2. _Usability_, as this app should be comfortable and pleasant to use
-3. _Portability_, as this app should be runned onboth IOS and Android

 See [QA table](https://drive.google.com/file/d/1o1YanJeZMbA88v0L41EbRct5cmblRp4k/view) for more information.